List on Bids44 →

 Physical Preparation

 Get a Basic Service Done.
 A bike that runs smoothly and shifts gears effortlessly makes a great first impression.
-Get an oil change, air filter clean/replacement, and basic adjustments done.
-This small investment (₹1,500-₹2,500) can significantly boost buyer confidence.
+Get an oil change, air filter clean, and general check-up done.
+This small investment (₹1,500-₹2,000) shows the buyer you’ve cared for the bike and can add ₹3,000-₹5,000 to your selling price.

 Clean and Lubricate the Chain.
-A noisy, dirty chain is an instant turn-off.
-Clean the chain thoroughly and lubricate it well.
-It makes the bike feel much better and suggests good maintenance.
+A noisy, rusty chain is an instant turn-off.
+Clean the chain thoroughly and apply fresh lubricant.
+It takes 30 minutes but makes the bike feel much better on a test ride and looks well-maintained.

 Fix Any Minor Oil Leaks.
-Even small oil leaks around the engine or fork seals scare buyers off, as they hint at bigger underlying problems.
-Get these sealed – it’s often an inexpensive fix that prevents major price drops.
+Even small oil leaks around the engine or fork seals scare buyers away, suggesting bigger, hidden problems.
+Get these fixed—fork seals are a common, relatively inexpensive repair (₹1,800-₹2,800 per side) that pays dividends.

 Ensure Both Brakes Work Well.
 Test both front and rear brakes.
-If the pads are worn or the lever feels spongy, get them replaced or bled.
-Safety is paramount for buyers, and good brakes are non-negotiable.
+If pads are worn or the lever/pedal feels spongy, replace them.
+Good brakes are a safety must and a basic expectation for any buyer.

-Check All Electrics.
+Check All Electricals.
 Make sure the headlight (high/low beam), indicators, horn, tail lamp, and instrument cluster are all fully functional.
-Any non-working electricals will be used for negotiation.
+Any non-working electricals will lead to immediate negotiation down.

 Remove Aftermarket Exhausts and Personal Stickers.
-While you might love your custom exhaust, most buyers prefer a stock bike, especially for resale.
-Swap back to the original exhaust if you still have it.
-Also, peel off any personal stickers or modifications.
+While you might love your custom exhaust, most buyers prefer a stock bike.
+Reinstall the original exhaust.
+Also, remove any personal stickers or modifications that might not appeal to a broad audience.

 Documentation